Beta testing your app and in-app products

-Beta apps don’t expire, so you can keep your beta running in parallel with the real app for continued feedback from the beta community.
-However, you can unpublish or delete your beta app at any time, ensuring that new users cannot download the app.
+Beta apps don’t expire, so you have the option to keep your beta running in parallel with the real app for continued feedback from the beta community.
+However, you can choose to unpublish or delete your beta app at any time.
+If you do this, no new users can download the beta app.

 If you wish to restrict the usage of the beta app after your beta testing phase is over, you must build support for that in your app.
 Otherwise, beta testers that already have your app installed will be able to continue using it, even after you unpublish or delete the app.